apache/sedona/docs/setup/databricks.md

 ## Install Sedona via init script

 Download the Sedona jars to a DBFS location.
-You can do that manually via UI or from a notebook with
+You can do that manually via UI or from a notebook by executing this code in a cell:

 ```bash
 %sh